Highlights for New Users

 Notification Center Support

-If you enable notifications (Preferences > Profiles > Terminal > Send Notification Center alerts) then you'll receive messages when a terminal beeps, has output after a period of silence, or terminates.
+If you enable notifications (Settings > Profiles > Terminal > Send Notification Center alerts) then you'll receive messages when a terminal beeps, has output after a period of silence, or terminates.
 There's also a proprietary escape sequence to send a notification.
-You can adjust the kinds of notifications that get posted in Preferences > Profiles > Terminal > Filter Alerts.
+You can adjust the kinds of notifications that get posted in Settings > Profiles > Terminal > Filter Alerts.

 Window Arrangements